-After an instrument has been configured by either means to suit the application requirements, the settings can be recorded or application software backups or instrument clones created as explained further in Program Backup & Reports on page 43.
+After an instrument has been configured by either means to suit the application requirements, the settings can be recorded or application software backups or instrument clones created as explained further in Program Backup & Reports on page 33.

 You can view or change the settings of the instrument according to the access level for each parameter, as set by the 500 Series Program Manager.
-There are different types of access to the parameters as follows:
+There are five levels of access to the parameters as follows:

-- Not visible you cannot display or edit the parameter. - Display only you can display the parameter, but you cannot change the setting. - Programmable you can change the setting of the parameter in Calibration Set mode. - Password protected you can change the setting of the parameter in Calibration Set mode only if you enter the correct password. - CAL switch protected you can change the setting of the parameter in Calibration Set mode only if you enter by using the CAL switch on Logic Input 4.
+- Not visible you cannot display or edit the parameter. - Display only you can display the parameter, but you cannot change the setting. - Programmable you can change the setting of the parameter in Calibration Set mode. - Password protected you can change the setting of the parameter in Calibration Set mode only if you enter the correct password. - CAL switch protected you can change the setting of the parameter in Calibration Set mode only if you enter by using the CAL switch on Logic Input 4 to accept the password.

-Note: When you enter Calibration Set mode, the instrument prompts to enter a password only if the password setup via the 500 Series Program Manager is non-zero (000000 is the factory default value).
-Entering any value at the password prompt will allow to change the settings of the "programmable" parameters, but the correct password must be entered to change the password-protected parameters.
-Likewise, the CAL switch (Logic Input 4) must be used to enter Calibration Set mode to change the CAL switch protected parameters.
+Note: When you enter Calibration Set mode, the instrument prompts to enter a password.
+Any value will allow to change the settings of the "programmable" parameters, but the correct password must be entered to change the password-protected parameters.
+Likewise, the CAL switch (Logic Input 4) must be used to accept the password to change the CAL switch protected parameters.